 If these issues are left unresolved in the GBF, the planetary emergency will continue to worsen beyond any hope of recovery and transformative change will be impossible.
 Despite the fact that the science is firmly grounded, “the current GBF negotiations continue to fail to capture the intrinsic connections between the loss of biodiversity, the climate crisis, the COVID-19 pandemic, along with unsustainable production andconsumption patterns, all of which are contributing to the worsening of socio-economic inequality within and between societies”, says Guido Broekhoven, Head, Policy Research and Development at WWF International.

 About our hybrid Pavilion programme at IUCN WCC

-The draft programme (Update for Post-2020 Partnership Pavilion Prep JB 300621) is being co-created with the partners through an interactive planning process that has now formally commenced.
+The programme was co-created with the partners through an interactive planning process that has now formally started.

-Partners will also plan to produce a coordinated statement in response to the first draft of the GBF that will be published on July 12, 2021.
-The focus will be on highlighting remaining gaps and identifying concrete suggestions for elevating ambition in the next GBF draft.
+Partners also planned to produce a coordinated statement in response to the first draft of the GBF that was published on July 12, 2021.
+The focus was on highlighting remaining gaps and identifying concrete suggestions for elevating ambition in the next GBF draft.

 And finally, one of the Partnership’s other flagship initiatives is a series of regional dialogues that are being organised for CBD negotiators.
-The aim is to create a neutral and informal space where negotiators can exchange views with experts from the regions as well as the Partnership.
-The Dialogues with CBD Negotiators will continue throughout the Pavilion under the ambit of the virtual programming.
+The aim was to create a neutral and informal space where negotiators can exchange views with experts from the regions as well as the Partnership.
+The Dialogues with CBD Negotiators continued throughout the Pavilion under the ambit of the virtual programming.